 {% endfilter %}

-After processing, this content will only remain as plain text: 'This is my article title, this is a bold and italic text.'
+After processing, this content will only remain as plain text such as 'This is my article title This is a paragraph with bold and italic text.'.

 striptagsTypical application scenarios include: